espressomd/espresso/doc/sphinx/lb.rst

     .. note:: The Shan-Chen LB currently does not possess a Python interface.

-    The coupling of particle dynamics to the Shan-Chen fluid has been conceived as an extension of the Ahlrichs and Dünweg’s point coupling, with the force acting on a particle given by
+    The coupling of particle dynamics to the Shan-Chen fluid has been conceived as an extension of the Ahlrichs and Dünweg's point coupling, with the force acting on a particle given by

     .. math:: \vec{F} = -\frac{\sum_\zeta \gamma_\zeta \rho_\zeta(\vec{r})}{\sum_\zeta \rho_\zeta(\vec{r}_\zeta)} \left(\vec{v}-\vec{u}\right) + \vec{F}_R + \vec{F}^{ps},